 By sharing and discussing the results of their research projects with others, graduate students learn from each other and broaden their perspectives about research.
 In addition, students cultivate healthier, more positive attitudes toward research.

-The symposium creates an opportunity for teacher candidates in special education to contribute to their field by presenting research studies that focuses on academic and behavioral outcomes for a wide rage of students with disabilities from the preschool to the high school level.
+The symposium creates an opportunity for teacher candidates in special education to contribute to their field by presenting research studies that focus on academic and behavioral outcomes for a wide range of students with disabilities from the preschool to the high school level.

 Winter 2020 - Michael J. Kennedy Associate Professor, Special Education, Department of Curriculum, Instruction & Special Education at University of Virginia